-The first podcast, Learn about M.E. and Long Covid (May 2021) is part of the Learn about M.E project.
-The other is Covid Matters: The journey to Scotland’s Covid Memorial: Alec Finlay on Long Covid, M.E., the importance of pacing and recuperation, and the role art can play in collective recovery in July 2021.
+The other is Covid Matters: The journey to Scotland’s Covid Memorial (July 2021) which features Alec talking about the importance of pacing and recuperation, and the role art can play in collective recovery.

-This short, 30-minute film Voices from the Shadows on M.E illuminates vital aspects of the illness and the impact of disbelief on the health of people with M.E.
+The 30-minute film Voices from the Shadows illuminates vital aspects of the illness and the impact of disbelief on the people with M.E.